American Society of International Law (ASIL)

 Free, comparative and foreign legal research resources and tools.

-Max Planck Encyclopedia of Public International Law (MPEPIL) [SLS Database]
+Max Planck Encyclopedia of Public International Law (MPEPIL) [SU Database]

 Excellent starting place for research on international law topics.
-The MPEPIL online edition—edited under the direction of Professor Dr. Rüdiger Wolfrum, Director at the Max Planck Institute for Comparative Public Law and International Law (Max Planck Institute) in Heidelberg, Germany—is a comprehensive analytical resource covering the whole of public international law.
-MPEPIL includes material from the hard-copy Encyclopedia of Public International Law published between 1991 and 2001 under Professor Dr. Rudolf Bernhardt, plus online-only articles authored since 2001.
-Approximately 1,700 article topics have been selected and allocated to expert authors, who are legal scholars and practitioners from all over the world and who speak in their personal capacity only.
+The MPEPIL online edition—edited under the direction of Professor Dr. Rüdiger Wolfrum, Director at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany—is a comprehensive analytical resource covering the whole of public international law.
+MPEPIL includes material from the hard-copy Encyclopedia of Public International Law published between 1991 and 2001, plus online-only articles authored since 2001.
+Approximately 1,700 article topics have been selected and authored by expert legal scholars.

 Newsbank/Readex Databases [SU Databases]